zulip/zulip/docs/bots-guide.md

    your *supervisord* configuration.

 ### Running a bot in your Zulip Development Environment

 For experimental purposes, you may find it easier and safer to develop and run your bot in your local server rather than on a public server like chat.zulip.org.
 So, to run a bot within your local environment, the steps are as follows:

-  - Start up your Development Environment (http://localhost:9991)
+1. Start up your Development Environment (http://localhost:9991)
-  - Go to Settings >> Your Bots and create a bot
+2. Go to Settings >> Your Bots and create a bot
-  - Click the icon below your bot name to download the .zuliprc file to your computer
+3. Click the icon below your bot name to download the .zuliprc file to your computer
-  - create a corresponding bot file and place it in zulip_bots/bots directory which you cloned earlier.
+4.  create a corresponding bot file and place it in zulip_bots/bots directory which you cloned earlier.
-  - Optionally you could put a ```print('hello bot')```as a way to test your bot.
+5. Optionally you could put a ```print('hello bot')```as a way to test your bot.

-Now, to spin up your bot, assuming you are in the zulip_bots directory, you would do `zulip-run-bot --path-to-bot <bot/botdirectory/botname.py> --config-file ~/.zuliprc.`
+Now,to spin up your bot, assuming you are in the zulip_bots directory, you would do `zulip-run-bot --path-to-bot <bot/botdirectory/botname.py> --config-file ~/.zuliprc.`

 ## How to develop a bot

 Ok, it's time to start putting life into your bot.
 The tutorial below explains the structure of a bot `<my-bot>.py`, which is the only file you need to create for a new bot.
 You